jibi/xdp-rust/README.md

 xdp-rust
 ========

-POC showing how to run Rust as an XDP program.
+POC showing how to run Rust as an XDP (only SKB_MODE for now) program.

 ## How to run it